zelytra/BetterFleet/README.md

 BetterFleet is a free open source application designed to enhance the gaming experience in Sea Of Thieves by facilitating the creation of alliances among players.
-With BetterFleet, you can organize game sessions and invite your friends to join in a simple and intuitive manner
+With BetterFleet, you can organize game sessions and invite your friends to join in a simple and intuitive manner.

 **Important Note:** BetterFleet is not an official application of Sea Of Thieves.
 It was developed by the community for players looking to improve their gaming experience.